kenzan8000/kenzan8000.github.io/_posts/2021-02-17-a-service-renewal-of-backend-built-upon-aws-lambda.md

   sidebar: left
 ---

 I recently worked on [38qa.net](https://38qa.net/) migration as a backend developer.
-The current service is one monolithic app based on [question2answer](https://github.com/q2a/question2answer) which is an open source Q&A platform for PHP/MySQL.
+The current 38qa.net is one monolithic app based on [question2answer](https://github.com/q2a/question2answer) which is an open source Q&A platform for PHP/MySQL.
 (The new one hasn’t been released yet as of February, 2021.)
 We divided the app into frontend and backend written in TypeScript but still kept the same feature it used to have.
 On this blog post, I would like to look back the backend development.

 ## Motivation